Mark J. Downey, MD & Alex Cotter, MD

 The facet joints are small paired joints that act as hinges in our back, connecting all the vertebral bones yet still allowing us to bend and twist with ease.

 Not all neck, mid or lower back pain is related to degenerative disc disease, disc bulging and nerve injury.
-While trying to diagnose the source of your back pain, Dr. Downey will often look to the facet joint as the potential source of your pain.
+While trying to diagnose the source of your back pain, Dr. Downey and Dr. Cotter will often look to the facet joint as the potential source of your pain.

 In many cases of falls or car accidents, trauma can cause loading injury and inflammation in the facet joints of the spine.
 These small stabilizing joints found along the bilateral posterior column of the spine can develop arthritis and degenerative spurring (spondylosis) no different than the larger joints of the body.

-When your mechanical neck or back pain is not responding long-term to the facet joint steroid injections or when your facet disease has become more severe, Dr. Downey will often discuss the potential long-term relief that could be gained with radiofrequency ablation (RFA) of the sensory medial nerve branch of the affected facet joints.
+When your mechanical neck or back pain is not responding long-term to the facet joint steroid injections or when your facet disease has become more severe, Dr. Downey and Dr. Cotter will often discuss the potential long-term relief that could be gained with radiofrequency ablation (RFA) of the sensory medial nerve branch of the affected facet joints.
 This is another safe and effective procedure performed under moderate sedation in our office procedure suite.
 Results can vary from 6 months to 2 years depending on nerve regeneration at the treated levels.
-For further information regarding this procedure, please return to Dr. Downey’s Procedures page and click on Radio Frequency Ablation.
+For further information regarding this procedure, please return to SpineGroup Alabama’s Procedures page and click on Radio Frequency Ablation.